dopeboy/ScriptEd-BIHS-Winter2014/homework/9-flickr-api-plus/README.md

 1. First off, make sure your code is working.
 Type something into the search box, and click 'Search'.
 You should get a basketball-related picture.

-2. Now, just as we did in class together, change the code so that when you press Search, the picture reflects the word you put in the search box.
+2. Now, change the code so that when you press Search, the picture reflects the word you put in the search box.
 For example, if I type in ``clownfish``, I expect to see a photo of a clownfish.
 If I type in ``basketball``, I expect to see a basketball-related photo.

+  Hint: You need to change the imageUrl value so that it uses values from the API response.
+You can look at the file 'flickr.plus.js' which gives you a start on how to do this.

 3. Using CSS, make the width and height of the image 300x300.